inward-ir/inward-ir.github.io/README.md

 /inward.ir/constitution $ make generate_password phrase=<password>

-Use output to add a new "author"'s passowrd to database.
+Use output to add a new "author"'s password to database.

-### Apply "application" configurations:

-/inward.ir/constitution/bootstrap $ source etcd.sh

 ### Setup MinIO server: